thezackm/cloud_secrets_retrieval/README.md

 # cloud_secrets_retrieval
-Python script to test retrieval or secrets from AWS, Azure, and GCP
+Python script to test retrieval of secrets from AWS, Azure, and GCP

 # Requirements